-Rule 3349-3-203 | Faculty Workload.
+Rule 3349-3-203 | Faculty workload.

 (A) Purpose.

-The purpose of this policy is to recognize faculty for their contributions to the mission of the university and to establish a framework through which the teaching, research and service workload is equitably distributed between faculty members in a transparent and consistent manner.
+The purpose of this rule is to recognize faculty for their contributions to the mission of the university and to establish a framework through which the teaching, research and service workload is equitably distributed between faculty members in a transparent and consistent manner.

 (B) Scope

 This rule applies to all types of faculty appointments for tenure, tenure track, or non-tenure track faculty employed by the university.
 This rule does not apply to affiliated or co-funded faculty, nor does it include faculty members with adjunct, intermittent, research or visiting appointments.
 This rule does not include faculty whose primary role is administrative, specifically faculty who serve in a role as a vice president, general counsel, college dean, or as the director of a college center or university institute (or specifically designated otherwise by the provost).
-The workload requirements set forth in this rule are meant to be complementary to and work in coordination with the faculty empowerment plan (FEP), the faculty incentive plan (FIP), the college and university research incentive plan (RIP), and the annual performance evaluation (APE).
+The workload requirements set forth in this rule are meant to be complementary to and work in coordination with the faculty empowerment plan (FEP), the faculty incentive plan (FIP), the college and university research incentive plan (RIP), and inform faculty annual performance evaluation (APE).

 (C) Definitions